European Network of Transmission System Operators for Electricity: Geographical area

-The geographical area covered by ENTSO-E's member TSOs is divided into four synchronous areas and two isolated systems (Cyprus and Iceland).
+The geographical area covered by ENTSO-E's member TSOs is divided into three synchronous areas (Continental, Nordic and Irish) and two isolated systems (Cyprus and Iceland).
 Synchronous areas are groups of countries that are connected via their respective power systems.
 The system frequency (50 Hz, with usually very minor deviations) is synchronous within each area, and a disturbance at one single point in the area will be registered across the entire zone.
 Individual synchronous areas are interconnected through direct current interconnectors.

 The benefits of synchronous areas include pooling of generation capacities, common provisioning of reserves, both resulting in cost-savings, and mutual assistance in the event of disturbances, resulting in cheaper reserve power costs (for instance in case of a disturbance or outage).